vwesselkamp/ernie-extension/README.md

 ## Database
 After analyzing a webpage, the extension will try to write the results to a local mongoDB via [restheart] (https://restheart.org/).
-Restheart is a Java Program which exposes a local REST API for our mongoDB.
+Restheart is a Java Program which exposes a local REST API for a mongoDB instance.
+Install Restheart v.4, and run it to set up a connection between the extension and the database
 If the extension cannot find a local mongoDB instance, it will not try to write to it, and the collected data will be lost when the tab is closed.

 #### Set Up Database